Hey Joe: Later recordings / live performances (1967–present)

 Wilson Pickett released a version of the song that reached No. 59 on the US Hot 100 in August 1969, No. 29 on the US R&B chart, No. 42 on the Canadian RPM magazine chart, and No. 16 on the UK chart.
 Patti Smith released a cover of "Hey Joe" as the A-side of her first single, backed with "Piss Factory", in 1974.
 Her version is unique in that she includes a brief and salacious monologue about fugitive heiress Patty Hearst and her kidnapping and participation with the Symbionese Liberation Army.
 Smith's version portrays Hearst as Joe with a "gun in her hand".

+In 1983, English synth-pop duo Soft Cell released "Hendrix Medley", combining Hey Joe, Purple Haze and Voodoo Chile, as a 12-inch EP bundled with initial copies of their second studio LP, The Art of Falling Apart.

+In 1992, Gothic metal/Doom metal band Type O Negative released a version (entitled "Hey Pete", after the band's vocalist's name) on their pseudo-live album The Origin of the Feces.
+The Make-Up recorded a version for their 1999 album Save Yourself.

+In 1996, Brazilian alternative rock band O Rappa released a version in Portuguese of the song on their second album Rappa Mundi, featuring rapper Marcelo D2, from Brazilian rap band Planet Hemp.

+A version of the song was recorded by Charlotte Gainsbourg for the soundtrack of the 2013 art film Nymphomaniac.

 In Wrocław, Poland, several records were set for mass performances of "Hey Joe".
-The latest was on May 1, 2012, when 7,273 guitarists played the song outdoors.
+The latest was on May 1, 2023, when 7,967 guitarists played the song outdoors.